The green heart of Bali

 Don’t bring anything into the forest other than your camera, as the monkeys will steal it.
 I’ve seen the sneaky little creatures open backpacks, take sandals off the feet of grown men and keys out of people’s pockets.
 As a number of people visiting the forest continue to increase, about 10 000 people a month as of now, so does the aggressive behavior of the monkeys.
 If you bring any food or buy the bananas being sold in the forest they will attack you until they’re sure they’ve got everything.
 Don’t try to hide it under your clothes, trust me they’ill find it.
 Sometimes you’ll be fine and get some great photos but sometimes people get bitten.
 I’ve seen a few bloody hands and legs around the island, so remember to be careful and use common sense.

 When we finally got there I was shocked by a number of people, is this what low season looks like?
 I don’t know why but I had built it up in my head to be this secret spot deep in the jungle where I could splash around in the water all by myself.
 But I guess the secret is out, you’ll find small warungs and stalls selling souvenirs just like at any other of Bali’s attractions.
 Still a beautiful place well worth a visit.
 Remember to bring your bathers as the water is clean and safe to swim in.
 The best time to get a good photo is early in the morning and in the afternoon when the sun is low and the crowds head back to town.
-Entrance is 10k Rp. / 6kr / $0.75.
+The entrance fee is 10k Rp. / 6kr / $0.75.